 If the Committee Panel finds that the allegation that the student is Unfit to Practise has not been substantiated, it must dismiss the case and either take no further action against the student or issue the student with a formal warning where the student’s behaviour is found to be a significant deviation from expected standards (see Appendix 2 for information about formal warnings).

-If the Committee Panel finds that the allegation that the student is Unfit to Practise has been substantiated, it shall then consider the relevant outcome to be imposed, after the student and the College nominee have had opportunity to make representations as to this.
+If the Committee Panel finds that the allegation that the student is Unfit to Practise has been substantiated, it shall then consider the relevant outcome to be imposed, after the student and the Case Officer have had opportunity to make representations as to this.
 In considering the outcome to be imposed, the Panel will consider any aggravating or mitigating factors, and keep in mind the balance between patient/service user and public safety, the interests of the student, and the need to maintain trust in the profession.
 The purpose of sanctions is to protect patients and the public, to maintain trust in the profession and to make sure that a student who is Unfit to Practise is dealt with effectively, rather than to be a punishment for the student.

 In considering the outcome/sanction to be imposed, the Panel should consider the options available starting with the least severe and moving to the next only if satisfied that the outcome/sanction is not adequate in the circumstances of the case.